Tuition Benefits for Faculty and Staff

 Graduate programs at Penn are subject to withholding based upon government IRS regulations.
 Find out how our office handles the taxability of graduate benefits and what this can mean for your out-of-pocket costs.

 If you have an undergraduate degree and would like to expand your knowledge or pursue other academic interests, you can apply to one of Penn’s post-baccalaureate programs.
 These and other programs are also listed at www.upenn.edu/programs.
-Consult our “page” for information on the potential taxability of your benefits.
+Consult the Taxability-Employee page for information on the potential taxability of your benefits.

 If you’re eligible to take advantage of Penn’s tuition benefit, you’ll need to take the following steps to apply for the benefit: